-From Anna on May 29th, 2008 in Green Remodeling
+From Dean Dowd on May 29, 2008 in Green Remodeling

 Integrated Pest Management (IPM) was first discussed in 1967 but has taken until recently to become widely used.
 IPM is a strategy that focuses on the root of the pest problem, preventing it from reoccurring.
 This philosophy includes following a sequence of preventative steps.

 - Observe and monitor how the insects are entering the home and yard.

 - Look to eliminate conditions that are attracting them and facilitating their survival.

 - Consider the extent that youd be willing to co-exist with some pests and only take action once the pest infiltration level has past your breaking point.

 Besides the use of organic products, there are other controls such as beneficial insects, traps, baits, and sticky tape.
 Living green is a complete way of life.
 You eat organic food, use organic cleaning products, and conserve your environment; so it only makes sense to extend that way of living to your pest control as well.
 Talk with your pre-certified landscaping contractor about developing a completely green program throughout your home and garden.